turboFei/incubator-kyuubi/docs/deployment/hive_metastore.md

 In `$KYUUBI_HOME/conf/kyuubi-defaults.conf`, all _**Hive primitive configurations**_, e.g. `hive.metastore.uris`,
 and the **_Spark derivatives_**, which are prefixed with `spark.hive.` or `spark.hadoop.`, e.g `spark.hive.metastore.uris` or `spark.hadoop.hive.metastore.uris`,
-will be loaded as Hive primitives by the Hive client inside the Spark application.
+will be loaded as Hive primitives by the hive.client.nt inside the Spark application.

 Kyuubi will take these configurations as system wide defaults for all applications it launches.